To ensure that information and information systems are adequately protected against damage, loss, and unauthorized use, disclosure or modification.

 - Awareness - The Division, its staff and all users of Division information should be aware of the need for the security of information systems and what they can do to enhance security.

 - Ethics - The information systems and the security of information systems should be provided and used in such a manner that the rights and legitimate interest of others are respected.

 - Multidisciplinary - Measures, practices and procedures for the security of information systems should take account of and address all relevant considerations and viewpoints.

 - Proportionality - Security levels, costs, measures, practices and procedures should be appropriate and proportionate to the value of and degree of reliance on the information systems and to the severity, probability and extent of potential harm.

 - Integration - Measures, practices and procedures for the security of information systems should be coordinated and integrated with other measures, practices and procedures of the organization so as to create a coherent system of security.

-- Timeliness - The District should act in a timely coordinated manner to prevent and respond to breaches of security of information systems.
+- Timeliness - The Division should act in a timely coordinated manner to prevent and respond to breaches of security of information systems.